7Sageer/sublink-worker/doc/API-doc-en.md

 ## Overview

 Sublink Worker is a lightweight subscription conversion tool deployed on Cloudflare Workers.
-It converts various proxy protocol share URLs into subscription links usable by different clients.
+It can convert sharing URLs of various proxy protocols into subscription links usable by different clients.
 This document outlines the API endpoints and their usage.

 ## Base URL

-All API requests should be made to:
+All API requests should be sent to:

 ```
 https://your-worker-domain.workers.dev